wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    DNS Security Extensions (DNSSEC) is now entering widespread deployment.
-However, domain signing tools and processes are not yet as mature and reliable as is the case for non-DNSSEC-related domain administration tools and processes.
-One potential technique to mitigate this is to use a Negative Trust Anchor, which is defined in this document.
+However, domain signing tools and processes are not yet as mature and reliable as non-DNSSEC-related domain administration tools and processes.
+One potential technique to mitigate the effect of less reliable tools and processes is to use a Negative Trust Anchor, as defined in this document.

-   This document discusses Trust Anchors for DNSSEC and defines a Negative Trust Anchor, which is potentially useful during the transition to ubiquitous DNSSEC deployment.
-These are configured locally on a particular instance of a validating DNS recursive resolver and can shield end users of such a resolver from the DNSSEC- related authoritative name server operational errors that appear to be somewhat typical during the transition to ubiquitous DNSSEC deployment.
-Negative Trust Anchors are intended to be temporary, and should not be distributed by IANA or any other organization outside of the administrative boundary of the organization locally implementing a Negative Trust Anchor.
-Finally, Negative Trust Anchors pertain only to DNSSEC and not to Public Key Infrastructures (PKI) such ad X.509.
+   [ Editor note: This document was originally draft-livingood-negative- trust-anchors-07 - renamved at the request of the DNSOP chairs ]

 Status of This Memo